saschagottfried/fds/vagrant.md

 - Compile FDS sources
   - build target `mpi_gnu_linux_64`

-> If you want the look behind the curtain: during provisiong phase Vagrant is using this [script](provision.sh) to setup the build environment.
+> If you want to look behind the curtain: during provisioning this [script](provision.sh) is used to setup the build environment.

 ## Connect to Vagrant box